 - Purchase your fare at transit centers or retail locations

-There are no tickets, tokens or transfers on our transit systems.
+There are no tickets, tokens, or transfers on transit systems.
 Bus drivers can't make change.

 Children under 6 are not charged a fare for local or express bus service when accompanied by a fare-paying adult.
-There are also special fares for people ages 6 -18 years old, ASU students, homeless people, seniors (over 65), people with disabilities and a few other groups.
-Here are the specific charges.
+There are also special fares for people ages 6 to 18 years old, ASU students, homeless people, seniors (over 65), people with disabilities and a few other groups.

 Call 5-1-1 for Transit Information